15 Vegan Recipes in a Jar (Mason Jar Salads, Oats, Desserts) - Dr. Axe

 By

-Unless you’ve been living under a rock for the last year, you’ve probably come across Mason jar recipes.
+Unless you’ve been living under a rock, you’ve probably come across Mason jar recipes.

 Mason jars have become all the rage.
 Whether it’s as a crafty-looking container to hold your breakfast or small Mason jar wedding decorations, it seems we can’t get away from the things.

-But when it comes to cooking, that’s not a bad thing.
+When it comes to cooking, that’s not a bad thing.
 Mason jars have become a staple because they’re super convenient.
 Not only do they act as a safe way to store food, but they make every dish look Instagram-worthy.
-And if that makes people eat more veggies, I’m all for it!
+And if that makes people eat more veggies, all the better!

-But if you follow a vegan diet, there aren’t always a ton of options.
+If you follow a vegan diet, however, there aren’t always a ton of options.
 After all, there are only so many Mason jar salads someone can eat!

 1. Arugula and Watermelon Salad in a Jar